-Baby it’s Cold outside and maybe this is just the thing we need!
-Loaded with Swiss chard and cannelini beans, Tuscan Swiss Chard and Beans Soup is just the perfect soup to make for a busy weeknight meal.
-A delicious blend of Swiss chard, cannellini beans, garlic, extra virgin olive oil, vegetable broth and fresh ripe tomato, this recipe is similar to our mom’s escarole and beans soup, only my family thinks this Swiss Chard and Beans Soup is sweeter tasting, more flavorful and melts-in-your-mouth.
+Tuscan Swiss Chard and Beans Soup is loaded with Swiss chard and cannellini beans, and it’s just the perfect soup to make for a busy weeknight meal.
+A delicious blend of healthy greens, white beans, along with 5 additional ingredients, makes this soup super easy to prepare and ready to serve in 30 minutes!
+Similar to our mom’s escarole and beans soup, only this Swiss Chard and Beans Soup is sweeter tasting, more flavorful and melts-in-your-mouth.

 Packed with nutrients, Swiss chard contains high amounts of vitamin A, C and K along with magnesium, iron, potassium and dietary fiber.
 Plus, white beans are a wonderful source of protein and fiber.
 In addition, they help lower cholesterol and regulate blood sugar levels.

 Swiss chard and beans soup makes a cheap meal that is quick and satisfying.
 And it will feed a hungry family in a hurry!